schmoelder/diss/doc/index.md

 This is inherently a complex undertaking.
 Models are, by definition, approximations, and the software that implements them may contain omissions or undiscovered errors; this work is no exception.
 Yet even imperfect tools can be useful.
-The software developed here provides useful tools to simulate the diverse physicochemical effects and operating conditions that govern chromatographic separations.
+The software developed here provides tools to simulate the diverse physicochemical effects and operating conditions that govern chromatographic separations.

-The early decision to modularize the framework's code was key: by separating functionality and defining clear interfaces, development, testing, and integration become more efficient. (todo: revisit "key")
+The early decision to modularize the framework's code was the key to streamlining its development: by separating functionality and defining clear interfaces, development, testing, and integration become more efficient.
 This modularity also supports incremental improvement, allowing emerging issues or missing features to be addressed without disrupting other software components.
 Open-source principles, combined with adaptability to different standards, further strengthen this approach by promoting transparency and collaboration within the scientific community.
 In fact, many of the strongest modules emerged from such joint efforts, and I am grateful to all who contributed their expertise and perspective.
-Much of this work was made easier by the willingness of others to go the *extra mile*, and their enthusiasm has been a constant source of motivation.
+Learning from the enthusiasm of others is an unmatched shortcut to understanding.

 Looking ahead, I hope to continue developing this software.
-However, knowing what is *good enough* is an Art in itself, and for now, this thesis represents the current state of my efforts.
+However, knowing what is good enough is an Art in itself, and for now, this thesis represents the current state of my efforts.

 {raw-latex}`\clearpage`